 So there’s my advice to you: DON’T do what I did.

-Am I annoyed we didn’t make it to the sunrise?
-I surprised myself by realising that to be honest, not really.
+Am I annoyed we didn’t make it to sunrise?
+I surprised myself by realising that, to be perfectly honest, not really.
 Discovering what a shitstorm the party revellers had left behind on the beach is probably one of my biggest nightmares, actually.

 The one reason anyone comes here, and most of them miss out on what the island REALLY offers: stunning mountain roads, coral reefs virtually on the shore – and, if you look in the right places, a complete sense of paradise.

 Like this post?
 Pin it to read later!